The story of rooted

 About 26% of the Dutch population has a migration background.
 People come to The Netherlands from all parts of the world, for a variety of reasons.
 Some of them decide to make the Netherlands their home.
 The Dutch government has set as objective that all residents should feel at home in The Netherlands and that your origin should never determine your future.
 Despite the stated goal, far from everyone feels at home here.
 For some, this still holds true after years or even generations.
 And this certainly has an impact on their future prospects.

-Rooted offers that space.
-We believe that rooting goes beyond obtaining a residence status, passing an integration exam, finding a job or learning a language.
-Rooting is about living as your authentic self.
-About learning to dance with your multiple identities and experiencing that there is space for all those identities in the here and now.
-About not having to prove yourself and assimilate.
-At Rooted we offer a safe place, heightened awareness and concrete tools to be your true, rooted self.
-Through 1-on-1 coaching, group weekends and community events, Rooted thus contributes to harnessing the authentic power of people with a migration background, dignified integration and – in the long run – strengthened social cohesion and less polarization in society.
+We offer a safe place, a community, heightened awareness and concrete tools to be your true, rooted self.
+Through group weekends and community events, Rooted thus contributes to harnessing the authentic power of people with a migration background, dignified integration and – in the long run – strengthened social cohesion.

 “I am home.
 Where I am, that is home.
 I grow roots there and feed of all that is beautiful and shield myself from that which does not give me energy.
 If home is no longer safe, I pack my suitcase again and take the memories with me to the new.
 I never leave home because it is rooted, it resides within me. “